- Practice overview

 Litigation insurance

-Tom has experience advising on coverage issues under ATE policies, and is often instructed to advise ATE and BTE insurers on the prospects of success of a claim.
+Tom advises on coverage issues under ATE policies and is often instructed by ATE and BTE insurers on the prospects of success of a claim.

 - Property damage (coverage)